Natreve/strapi-gatsby-app/README.md

 # This commits all your custom changes to strapi before making your docker image
 npm run build

+# You can terminate strapi and nodejs before running the docker-compose
 # Creates a Docker image and container and/or runs the container in the background
 docker-compose up -d